withastro/docs/CONTRIBUTING.md

     - noting or removing a deprecated feature

 ### Examples of Helpful GitHub New Issues

 - a particular explanation is confusing
 - a suggested rewording of a section
-- a code example is wrong (with no fix proposed)
+- a code example is wrong (without a fix proposed)
 - a11y issues discovered
 - missing content or topic not yet covered in the docs
-- a (request for a) walk-through of implementing a specific feature (eg. responsive nav bar)
+- a request for a walk-through of implementing a specific feature (eg. responsive nav bar)

 ### Examples of Helpful GitHub New Discussions
 - should a page be moved into a different section?
 - are theme colours too bold/not bold enough?
 - is site navigation clear and helpful?
 - is our Astro vs X page providing helpful comparisons between Astro and other website builders?

+## Making a New Issue

+If you're unsure, what type of contribution best represents your concern, the best thing you can do is [make a new issue](https://github.com/withastro/docs/issues/new)!

 ## Making PRs (pull requests)